RedisJSON/RedisJSON/docs/commands.md

 This command accepts multiple `path`s, and defaults to the value's root when none are given.

 The following subcommands change the reply's format and are all set to the empty string by default:

 *   `INDENT` sets the indentation string for nested levels
 *   `NEWLINE` sets the string that's printed at the end of each line
 *   `SPACE` sets the string that's put between a key and a value

-Pretty-formatted JSON is producible with `redis-cli` by following this example:
+Produce pretty-formatted JSON with `redis-cli` by following this example:

 ```
 ~/$ redis-cli --raw